 P-TECH is a global education model that offers students all over the world the opportunity to develop skills and competencies that will translate directly to competitive careers.
 Learn more about our schools and our students below.

-Your Acclaim account is a repository to manage your badges.
+Your Credly account is a repository to manage your badges.
 It's where you claim (accept), store and transmit your badges.
-You manage which badges you want to display in your Acclaim account settings.
-To participate in the badge program, you need to create an Acclaim account.
-To accept or manage badges, create or sign in to your Acclaim account.
-In your profile settings, ensure that the e-mail address you use for Open P-TECH is registered in Acclaim account.
+You manage which badges you want to display in your Credly account settings.
+To participate in the badge program, you need to create an Credly account.
+To accept or manage badges, create or sign in to your Credly account.
+In your profile settings, ensure that the e-mail address you use for Open P-TECH is registered in Credly account.
 To receive e-mails regarding issued badges, turn on User Transactional e-mails.
 If you have an existing account registered under a non-Open P-Tech email, you can add your other e-mail address to your account and make it the primary one.